 What should I bring to the polling place?

-A current and valid photo ID with signature, like your Florida driver’s license, a Florida ID card issued by the Department of Highway Safety and Motor Vehicles, a U.S. passport and a government-issued employee ID.
+A current and valid photo ID with a signature, like your Florida driver’s license, a Florida ID card issued by the Department of Highway Safety and Motor Vehicles, a U.S. passport or a government-issued employee ID.

 So, what’s on the ballot?